-The companies falling under this category owns at least Rs.300 Crore and deploys 75% of its total assets in infrastructure loans.
-It must also have a credit rating A or above and CRAR of 15%.
+The companies falling under this category possess at least Rs.300 Crores and deploy 75% of their total assets in infrastructure loans.
+These companies must also have a credit rating A or above and CRAR of 15%.

 Systematically Important Core Investment Company (CIS-ND-SI):

-In case a company owns assets worth Rs.100 crore or more and has deployed 90% of its assets in debt instruments or loans in group companies, then it is considered as CIS-ND-SI.
-Of the 90%, 90% should be invested in equity shares.
+In case a company owns assets worth Rs.100 crores or more and has deployed 90% of it’s assets in debt instruments or loans in group companies, then it is considered as CIS-ND-SI.
+Of the 100%, 90% should be invested in equity shares.

 Infrastructure Debt Fund (IDF-NBFC):

 The investment of these companies is primarily in the infrastructure sector.
-These funds are crucial, as it is difficult to obtain these funds.
-It is because of its scale of the requirement of these funds, long gestation period, and long-term requirements.
+These funds are crucial, as it is difficult to obtain funds of such amounts.

 You could either register this as a trust or a company.

 In case it’s a trust, then it would be a mutual fund which comes under SEBI regulations.
-It will then be called as IDF-MF.
+It will then be called “IDF-MF”.

 And if it is a company, then it would be under RBI regulations.
 Then it will be called as IDF-NBFC.

 Mutual benefit financial company:

-This is a type of company, whose main aim is to enable its members to pool their money with a pre-calculated investment objectives.
-The sources of this fund are share capital & deposits from its members and the general public.
+This is a type of company, whose main aim is to enable it’s members to pool their money with a pre-calculated investment objective.
+The sources of these funds are share capital & deposits from it’s members and the general public.